 Deadline: March 1st

-Since 1999, the Library Information Technology Association (LITA) has provided the $3,000 Chris Larew Memorial Scholarship as one of the most unique IT scholarships.
+The Library Information Technology Association provides the $3,000 Chris Larew Memorial Scholarship.
+It’s one of the most unique IT scholarships.
 It’s intended for bachelor’s degree holders who are advancing into an ALA-accredited Master of Library and Information Science program to pursue careers improving library technology systems.
-Past recipients have studied at UW-Milwaukee, Florida State, SUNY Buffalo, Pittsburgh, and more.
-There’s also the Frederick G. Kilgour Research Award.
+Past recipients have studied at:

 Contact